 In Palo Alto Networks Panorama, policy can be created using Dynamic Address Groups (DAG) defined by matching criteria using label(s).
 Membership change(s) to DAG are automatic, eliminating the need for change management and approvals!

-The API driven integration tool “Illumio-Palo Alto Networks DAG Updater” registers and unregisters workloads dynamically during the entire lifecycle, including IP address changes (example: hardware failure) and metadata changes (example: mis-labelled workload).
+The API-driven integration tool “Illumio-Palo Alto Networks DAG Updater” registers and unregisters workloads dynamically during the entire lifecycle, including IP address changes (example, VM migrations in a Data Center, or ENI changes on a host in Cloud) and metadata changes (example, a workload re-labeled as Quarantine).
 As workloads are dynamically registered and unregistered, membership to the DAG changes and the right set of policies are automatically applied to workloads.

 The ability to update DAG membership automatically during the entire lifecycle of a workload allows for application-centered policies that can span across multiple data centers and easily scale across multi-tiered architectures.